stonepros/stone/doc/rados/operations/index.rst

 	</td><td><h3>Troubleshooting</h3>

-Ceph is still on the leading edge, so you may encounter situations that require you to evaluate your Ceph configuration and modify your logging and debugging settings to identify and remedy issues you are encountering with your cluster.
+Stone is still on the leading edge, so you may encounter situations that require you to evaluate your Stone configuration and modify your logging and debugging settings to identify and remedy issues you are encountering with your cluster.

 .. toctree::